nergmada/planning-wiki/docs/readme.md

 The best way to provide multiple contributions is to request collaborator access to this repository, either via emailing adam.green@kcl.ac.uk or by filing an issue on [this repo](https://github.com/nergmada/pddl-reference).
 You can fork this repository to your GitHub, make changes and file a pull request.

 Alternatively, if you are not able to provide a contribution, but maybe think there is something this guide is missing or is incorrect, please add a new issue to [this repo](https://github.com/nergmada/pddl-reference), and a correction, or additional will be made based on priority.
+Please use the "[Report a problem with this guide](https://github.com/nergmada/pddl-reference/issues/new)" button available on most pages.

 Finally, if you have a planner which you think should be included in this reference guide, please ask for collaborator access or fork the repository (if you're the creator of the planner), or create an issue (if you're a user) and we'll try to include it.